mazwat/mazwat.github.io/design-patterns-ws.md

 8.

-## VIDEO LECTURE
+## LECTURE

-It is assumed that you have watched the video lecture and viewd the materials before this workshop.
+It is assumed that you have watched the video lecture and viewd the [materials](design-patterns-lm) before this workshop.
 If not you should find time to watch them during the week.
 {: .callout .callout--warning}

-### Lecture - Design Patterns Part 1
-<iframe width="640" height="360" src="https://web.microsoftstream.com/embed/video/4519bcbc-c02f-4153-84f3-1b7917fdc939?autoplay=false&showinfo=true" allowfullscreen style="border:none;"></iframe>

-### Lecture - Design Patterns Part 2
-<iframe width="640" height="360" src="https://web.microsoftstream.com/embed/video/404e9e03-5795-4635-8d69-088be751928d?autoplay=false&showinfo=true" allowfullscreen style="border:none;"></iframe>

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNDA0MDg5NjEsLTY0Nzk2MjE4OCwtMT
-g2MDcxOTY5NCwtMTM0MDk1ODU2MiwtNTc0NzcwNzE5XX0=
+eyJoaXN0b3J5IjpbMTkxMTczODE2NSwtNjQ3OTYyMTg4LC0xOD
+YwNzE5Njk0LC0xMzQwOTU4NTYyLC01NzQ3NzA3MTldfQ==
 -->